readthedocs/readthedocs.org/docs/user/explanation/dedicated-platform.rst

 🔋️ :ref:`batteries_included`
     Read the Docs continues to develop new projects and ideas, bringing additional powers to documentation projects that are hosted on the platform.

-..
-The following sections are about using a dedicated platform as a first-choice in order to free up space for other tasks.
-..
-These paragraphs can benefit from being shortened and organized, but they are intended as the summary of the introduction.

 Using Read the Docs allows you to focus on other critical tasks, such as choosing structuring and writing your documentation itself!